-In today’s financial world, the saying “knowledge is power” applies more to investors and traders than ever before.
-Understanding how to read stock charts is an important part of technical analysis and has become virtually essential for any risk-taker looking to achieve long-term success in the financial markets.
-For example, it helps to know how to read Robinhood charts if you’ve put all your eggs in the Robinhood basket.
+In today's financial world, the saying "knowledge is power" applies more to investors and traders than ever before.
+Understanding how to read stock charts is an important part of technical analysis.
+It has become essential for any risk-taker looking to achieve long-term success in the financial markets.
+For example, it helps to know how to read Robinhood charts if you've put all your eggs in the Robinhood basket.
 Moreover, understanding a range of charts helps you see more aspects of the market that the average retail trader would not see.

-For traders, knowing how to read stock charts and interpret their data opens up various intraday and swing trading opportunities.
-Investors can also quickly peruse a chart to assess how a stock has performed over a specific period of time to understand better how the stock might perform in the future.
-If you’re new to trading or investing, learning how to read a stock chart as part of technical analysis can provide a solid foundation for forecasting future price action even in turbulent times.
+Knowing how to read stock charts and interpret their data opens up various intraday and swing trading opportunities for traders.
+Investors can also quickly peruse a chart to assess how a stock has performed over a specific period to understand better how the stock might perform in the future.
+If you're new to trading or investing, learning to read a stock chart as part of technical analysis can provide a solid foundation for forecasting future price action even in turbulent times.

 What are Stock Charts?

 A stock chart is a graphic depiction of the price of a stock and how its price has changed over a certain period.
-It’s generally drawn on a grid and provides detail on the current price and historical price changes.
-At the same time, it can also include information such as volume and the company’s financial information.
-The chart’s horizontal or X-axis shows the dates of price observations in an order further from the present as you move your eyes left.
+It's generally drawn on a grid and provides details on the current price and historical price changes.
+At the same time, it can include information such as volume and the company's financial information.
+The chart's horizontal or X-axis shows the dates of price observations in order further from the present as you move your eyes left.

-The chart’s vertical or Y-axis shows the price level of the stock that increases when looking upward and decreases when looking downward.
-A stock chart will often include technical indicators in a box below the price action as well as price action overlays like a moving average (MA) of the price taken over a certain number of days.
+The chart's vertical or Y-axis shows the stock price level that increases when looking upward and decreases when looking downward.
+A stock chart will often include technical indicators in a box below the price action and price action overlays like a moving average (MA) of the price taken over a certain number of days.